Destaq/wallpaper-learn/README.md

 Contributing to this repository is simple.
 All you have to do is create a CSV file with the appropriate columns in the appropriate format, and [open a pull request](https://opensource.com/article/19/7/create-pull-request-github), open an issue if you're having trouble with making one, or [shoot me an email](mailto:simon@simonilincev.com) if you are _really_ having trouble.

 You can also contribute by finding a background image for various topics.
+These images should be named `default.jpg` or `default.png` and have dimensions of roughly 1920 x 1280 pixels.

 ### CSV Formatting